MaryKaheti/phase-3-sinatra-react-project/README.md

-by a separate **React frontend** that interacts with the database via the API.

-## Requirements

-For this project, you must:

-- Use Active Record to interact with a database.
-- Have at least two models with a one-to-many relationship.
-- At a minimum, set up the following API routes in Sinatra:
-  - create and read actions for both models
-  - full CRUD capability for one of the models:
-  The update action should be implemented using a form that is pre-filled with existing values for the object.
-On submission of the form, the object should update.
-Note: Using a like button or similar will not meet the update requirement.
-- Build a separate React frontend application that interacts with the API to perform CRUD actions.
-- Implement proper front end state management.
-You should be updating state using a setState function after receiving your response from a POST, PATCH, or DELETE request.
-You should NOT be relying on a GET request to update state.
-- Use good OO design patterns.
-You should have separate classes for each of your models, and create instance and class methods as necessary.
-- Routes in your application (both client side and back end) should follow RESTful conventions.
-- Use your back end optimally.
-Pass JSON for related associations to the front end from the back end.
-You should use active record methods in your controller to grab the needed data from your database and provide as JSON to the front end.
-You should NOT be relying on filtering front end state or a separate fetch request to retrieve related data.

-For example, build a todo list application with a React frontend interface and a Sinatra backend API, where a user can:

-- **Create** a new todo
-- **Read** a list of all todos
-- **Update** an individual todo
-- **Delete** a todo

-A `Todo` can be tagged with a `Category`, so that each todo _belongs to_ a category and each category _has many_ todos.

-## Getting Started

-### Backend Setup

-This repository has all the starter code needed to get a Sinatra backend up and running. [**Fork and clone**][fork link] this repository to get started.
-Then, run `bundle install` to install the gems.

 **Important**: Be sure you fork a copy of the repo into your GitHub account before cloning it.
 You can do this by using the link above or by clicking the